APIv4 (Draft)#

 public_key |

-Yes | A WireGuard public key when Accept header is, or contains application/x-wireguard-profile |
+No | WireGuard public key |

-returned in the /info response.
+profiles returned in the /profiles response.

-valid WireGuard public key.
-It has this format:
+The value of public_key MUST be a valid WireGuard public key.
+It has this

 $ wg genkey | wg pubkey